 - Protective Eyewear – I wear my prescription sunglasses.

-- Ear Protection – 3M foam ear plugs reduce noise and can be reused.
+- Ear Protection – reusable foam earplugs reduce noise.

 - Dust Mask – a 3M dust mask with a valved respirator works well and can be reused.